Principles of Wildlife Damage Management

 Wildlife damage management (WDM)

-from vertebrate species that cause damage, create safety issues, or are considered a nuisance.
+is the application of methods to resolve conflicts from vertebrate species that cause damage, create safety issues, or are considered a nuisance.

 Animals are not considered pests until they create a conflict with humans, their habitats and resources, and/or values.